- Phone Number

 - Opaque UI: A lot of customers express frustration about difficulty navigating the program’s layout and its initial learning curve.

 Customer reviews of SendinBlue have been overwhelmingly positive.
-The program ranks 4.2/5 on G2 Crowd, 8.9/10 on Verified Reviews, and 7.3/10 on trustradius.
-SendinBlue also displays a number of testimonials from prominent customers on its home page.
-Here are some things customers like about SendinBlue.
+The program ranks 4.1/5 on G2 Crowd, 9.2/10 on Verified Reviews, and 6.9/10 on trustradius.
+SendinBlue also displays a number of testimonials from prominent customers on its homepage.
+Here are some things customers like about SendinBlue:

 - Cost: SendinBlue compares favorably to most ESPs in the affordability department and delivers a high degree of functionality at its price point.

-SendinBlue integrates with some extremely handy programs you might be familiar with.
+SendinBlue integrates with some extremely handy programs.
 The technically savvy can also make use of SendinBlue’s API to enhance functionality.

-SendinBlue’s security policy is pretty vague, though it promises uses “robust” protections.
+SendinBlue’s security policy is pretty vague, though it claims to use “robust” protections.
 On up-to-date browsers, SendinBlue employs SSL technology.
-Data is stored in a secure server site and is protected with firewalls.
+Data is stored on a secure server site and is protected by firewalls.
 You can read about SendinBlue’s security policy here.